Massless higher-spin supermultiplets in 5D harmonic superspace: Massless higher-spin supermultiplets

 it is not suitable for obtaining equations of motion because the prepotentials $h^{++Mm_1\ldots m_{s-2}}$ obey the constraints (\ref{h-analyticity-properties-general}).
 In Eqs.~(\ref{h-Psi-solution}), these constraints are resolved in terms of an unconstrained prepotential $\Psi^{\hat\alpha-m_1\ldots m_{s-2}}$ in the full superspace and an analytic prepotential $v^{++5m_1\ldots m_{s-2}}$ ($D^+_{\hat\alpha}v^{++5m_1\ldots m_{s-2}}=0$).
-Therefore, the correct gauge-invariant equations of motions for massless higher-spin supermultiplets in 5D harmonic superspace arise from variations of the action (\ref{spin-s-action}) over the unconstrained prepotentials:
+Therefore, the correct gauge-invariant equations of motions for massless higher-spin supermultiplets in 5D harmonic superspace arise from variations of the action (\ref{spin-s-action}) with respect to the unconstrained prepotentials:

 Note that the latter equation is a differential consequence of the former one.
 The term in the second line of Eq.~(\ref{EOM1}) is required for $\Gamma$-tracelessness of this equation and ensures its $\lambda$-gauge invariance.